Cookie Notice

 Expert Answer

-Sending money to Mexico via an app is generally the most cost-effective method compared to traditional bank wires.
-To get the best value, you must distinguish between the **transfer fee** (the upfront cost) and the **exchange rate margin** (the hidden cost where the provider takes a cut of the currency value).
+Sending money to Mexico via an app remains the most cost-effective and efficient method in 2025, significantly outperforming traditional bank wires.
+To ensure the best value, you must distinguish between the transfer fee (the upfront cost) and the exchange rate margin (the hidden cost where the provider takes a cut of the currency value).

-Based on current 2024/2025 market data and insights from *MexEdge* and *Merida Review*, here is how to navigate the process.
+Based on 2025 market data and insights from MexEdge and Vikram On Prudent Finances, here is the updated guide to navigating the process.

 ---

-Different apps serve different purposes based on whether you prioritize speed, exchange rates, or convenience.
+Different apps prioritize different factors like speed, mid-market exchange rates, or cash accessibility.

-* **Best for:** Sending large amounts where exchange rate markups would be costly.
+Best for: Sending larger amounts (over $1,000 USD) where exchange rate markups would be most expensive.

-* **Note:** As highlighted by *Almost Retired in Mexico*, Wise is exceptionally fast but requires the recipient's CLABE (18-digit bank code).
+Note: As noted by Almost Retired in Mexico, Wise is incredibly fast for US-to-Mexico transfers, often arriving in minutes, but requires the recipient's 18-digit CLABE.

 ---

-1. **Recipient’s Full Legal Name:** Must match their official ID (IFE/INE or Passport).
+1. Recipient’s Full Legal Name: Must match their Mexican ID (INE/IFE or Passport).

 ---

-* The last four digits of your SSN (for US users).
+The last four digits of your SSN or your full ITIN.

 ---